zainabmelh/guide-articles/articles/Miscellaneous/learn-about-the-latex-language/index.md

 ---
-title: "Learn about the LaTeX Language"
+title: Learn About the Latex Language
-parent: "to-be-sorted"
 ---
 LaTeX is designed for the production of technical and scientific documentation.
 You can create matrix, arrays or several other mathmatical functions.

 `$$ (latex language) $$`